dzlab/kvwc/README.md

 *   **Row Key:** A unique string identifier for a row.
 This is the primary way to group related data.
 *   **Column Name:** A string identifier for a specific piece of data within a row.
 A row can have many columns.
 *   **Timestamp (ms):** A 64-bit integer representing milliseconds since the epoch.
 Each value stored for a (row key, column name) pair is associated with a timestamp.
 This enables versioning, with data typically sorted in reverse chronological order (newest first).
 If no timestamp is provided during a `put_row` operation, the current server time is used.
-*   **Value:** The actual data, stored as a string.
+*   **Value:** The actual data, stored as bytes after serialization from a Python object.
+The library supports various serializers.
-*   **Dataset (Optional):** An optional string name that acts as a namespace.
-If a dataset is specified, the row key is unique within that dataset.
-This allows, for example, different datasets to have rows with the same `row_key` without collision.
+*   **Dataset (Optional):** An optional string name that maps directly to a RocksDB Column Family (CF).
+This provides strong isolation between datasets.
+Data within one dataset (CF) is separate from data in others, even if row keys are the same.
+If no dataset name is provided during operations, the `default` Column Family is used.
+Datasets (Column Families) must be specified during the `WideColumnDB` initialization.

 ## Installation